Health insurance costs are a major factor in choosing an employee benefits package. Here's what to expect in 2020.

 "Deductibles are continuing to increase, and there are more cost-sharing options between employers and employees," said Berzins.

-This increase in options means that business owners can make more plans available than in prior years and lower the costs to employers.
+This increase in options means that business owners can make more plans available to their employees than in prior years, and, in many cases, it has lowered the costs for employers.

 "Some employers saw rebate checks last year for the first time from fully insured plans," Berzins added.

-The largest increases in costs in 2019 will be in coinsurance and co-payments for emergency and hospital care, as well as in rising deductibles.
-Most of these changes impact what employees pay out of pocket.
-But employees can reduce their own expenses by choosing different tiers of insurance within their group health plan, said Berzins.
+The largest increases in costs in 2020 will be in out-of-pocket payments.
+Employees can reduce their expenses by choosing different tiers of insurance within their group health plan, said Berzins.

 And there is a definite benefit for employees who don't have many medical expenses: "These changes will help stabilize premiums," Berzins said.